Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

   "paymentData": "Ab02b4c0!..."
 }
 ```
-A commercetools payment with `submitAdditionalPaymentDetailsResponse` field with the response above:
+A commercetools example payment with `submitAdditionalPaymentDetailsResponse` field with the response above:
 ```json
 {
   "custom": {